 The other problem with cloth is it’s porous.
-There are natural holes in the weave (so small we can’t see without a microscope) that allow dust to penetrate from the cover into the cushion.
-The pore space also allows dust mites to freely move between the cloth cover and the cushion; more hiding places!
+There are tiny holes in the weave (so small we can’t see without a microscope) that allow dust to penetrate from the cover into the cushion.
+The pore space also allows dust mites to freely move between the cloth cover and the cushion.
+This means there are more hiding places!

 Leather (or synthetic leather)

 A leather couch is a perfect option for people who have dust mite allergy.
-Leather or synthetic-covered couches do not catch dust and is really easy to clean; just wipe with a damp towel.
+Leather or synthetic-covered couches do not catch dust and are really easy to clean.
+Just wipe them down with a damp towel.

 Leather couches don’t have pore space so dust mites can’t enter and exit the cushions.
 People with dust mite allergy won’t have to worry about sitting on a dust mite infested couch.